John Jones Maesygarnedd: Family

 Jones married twice.
 His first marriage was before 1639 to Margaret Edwards (died Ireland 19 November 1651) with whom he had eight children, but only one, a son, survived him.
 Margaret was a devoted follower of the Puritan preacher Morgan Llwyd.

 In 1656 Jones married again.
-His second wife was Henrietta (erroneously called Catherine by Carlyle) Whitstone (baptised on 7 February 1597), the third sister of Oliver Cromwell, and the widow of Roger Whitstone, a Parliamentary army officer who had campaigned in the Low Countries.
+His second wife was Catherine Whitstone (baptised on 7 February 1597), the third sister of Oliver Cromwell, and the widow of Roger Whitstone, a Parliamentary army officer who had campaigned in the Low Countries.
 She had three sons and two daughters from her prior marriage.
 Catherine received an annual settlement of £300 from the estate of her former husband to which Oliver Cromwell added an annuity of £150.
 She and Jones had no children.
 Her husband opposed Richard Cromwell when he was Protector, and Richard stopped her annuity.
-From a letter of Henrietta/Catherine's that was published in the 19th century, it seems that she had Royalist sympathies as she disapproved of the execution of Charles I.
+From a letter of Catherine's that was published in the 19th century, it seems that she had Royalist sympathies as she disapproved of the execution of Charles I.

 After Jones's execution, his son and heir was allowed to retain the lands Jones had held before 1646, but the rest either returned to the Crown (if they had been Crown lands before the Civil War) or were forfeited.
 His forfeited estates in Wales went to the Duke of York (the future James II of England), while those in Ireland went to Arthur Annesley, 1st Earl of Anglesey.